rhidra/traj-b-spline/Readme.md

 Trajectory generation
 =======

-2D Implementation of a trajectory generation algorithm.
+2D Implementation of a trajectory generation algorithm, using Python, Numpy and Matplotlib.
 The path planning algorithm is based on the Phi* 2D implementation found in another repo.

 To configure the setup of the simulation, you can edit the `config.py` file.